Jurors see clips of 'freak-off' sex marathons central to Sean 'Diddy' Combs' sex trafficking charges

 After six weeks of witnesses and evidence, prosecutors said they plan to rest on Wednesday.
 After that, Combs’ lawyers said they’ll start calling witnesses.

-Earlier in the trial, a forensic video expert retained by the prosecution to enhance the videos identified them by date and exhibit number.
+Earlier in the trial, a forensic video expert retained by the prosecution to enhance the videos identified them by date.
 During that testimony, a prosecutor described the videos as “sex videos.”

 Until Monday, jurors had only seen still images taken from the “freak-off” videos.